yairm210/Unciv/docs/Modders/Autoupdates.md

 If there are changes, this will create a PR to your repo - [here's an example](https://github.com/yairm210/Unciv-IV-mod/pull/31) - which you can choose to accept

 If you see that the autoupdate isn't 100% - in which case talk to me and we'll sort it out 🙂

+## Errors

+If you get a `remote: Permission to <...>.git denied to github-actions[bot].` You need to:

+- Open Settings > Actions > General
+- Under "Workflow permissions" select "Read and write permissions", "Allow GitHub Actions to create and approve pull requests"